DYNIO1999/InterviewProblems/README.md

 # Problem 1:
-Used Separating Axis Theorem (SAT) to solve this problem.
+Used Separating Axis Theorem (SAT) to solve the problem.

 # Problem 2: